LinuxUser255/BashAndLinux/Vim_And_NeoVim_Usage.md

 ### And some from Luke Smith's Vim playlist
 <https://youtube.com/playlist?list=PL-p5XmQHB_JSTaEPygu1DZjuFfb704Uv7>

+### Remap you Esc and Caps Lock
 ---
-- Something to consider when using Vim or NeoVim,  (this is optional), but very common for many Vim users.
+- This is very worthwhile, and is common for many Vim users.
-- And that is, to remap yor Escape key to your Caps lock key.
 - This makes changing between visual, insert and normal mode much easier, faster and effiecent.
 - Insted of reaching to the upper left of your key board to hit escape, now all you need to do is tap the caps lock key with - your left pinky to set the mode you want.
 Thus, keeping your hands on the home row.

 - I learned this watching one of Luke Smith's totorials.
 A way to quickly  remap them is  to run the following bash script. https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/remaps

-I placed it my /usr/bin and named it remap, for easy global execution, in any directory.
+**How to Remap you Esc and Caps Lock.
+Place this Bash script in `/usr/bin` and name it remap.**

 ```
 #!/bin/bash